catawiki/join-us/README.md

 Can't see your flag here?
 [Join us](https://www.catawiki.com/jobs) and add it yourself!

+**🤗Sharing is Caring**

+Our teams meet on a regular basis to share the things we've learnt, and other things we're interested in.
+If these sessions don't contain anything commercially sensitive, then we share them to the world [on our Catawiki Engineering YouTube channel](https://www.youtube.com/channel/UCy2HFsDR0cV8gEUR4WlV0yg/videos)

 ### Diversity Statement

 Catawiki is committed to building a diverse company and diverse teams.
 That includes everyone, no matter your age, ability, gender, race, religion or sexual orientation.
 We welcome applications from underserved and underrepresented communities.
 If you’ve got a story to tell, come and [join us](https://www.catawiki.com/jobs).